-Water lawns deeply and less frequently.
+Plan on treating your lawn right this year.
+Sharpen lawn mower blades and service your mower.
+Keep mowing height at 3-4 inches and if watering, do so deeply and less frequently.
 You want to build strong, deep roots.
 These practices will reduce weeds, reduce the need for extra fertilizers and will build a healthy stand of roots and turf.
-This will greatly reduce the amount of fertilizers and herbicides needed
+This will greatly reduce the amount of fertilizers and herbicides needed.

 Herbaceous Ornamental Plants

-Make sure mulch is applied to protect plant crowns and shallow root systems.
-Apply at 2-3” and keep away from direct contact with shrub and tree trunks.
+If you have not mulched your garden, apply mulch now to protect plant crowns and shallow root systems from severe cold weather injury.
+Apply mulch at 2-3 inches and keep away from direct contact with shrub and tree trunks.
 Do not build mulch volcanoes around trees!

 Mix or turn compost piles to speed decomposition.
 If your pile is overly wet, incorporate straw, leaves, or shredded newspaper.
-If it is dry, add enough water to just moisten.
-Compost piles should be at least one cubic yard to heat up properly and decompose plant material
+Compost piles should be at least one cubic yard to heat up properly.

 Vegetable and Herb Gardening